GiftySoftDev/GiftySoftDev/README.md

 _Yepp, that's me and I'm so glad you're getting to know me :)_

-PS. _To enhance my knowledge of programming with AI/MI, I'm taking the CS50's Introduction to Artificial Intelligence With Python course by Harvard University_
+PS. _To enhance my knowledge of programming with AI/MI, I'm taking the CS50's Artificial Intelligence With Python course by Harvard University_

 ---